Manojcr06/FAISS-HuggingFace-RAG/README.md

 # FAISS-HuggingFace-RAG

-# Llama2 Medical Bot Using Chainlit App
+# Medical Bot Using Llama Model and Chainlit App

-The Llama2 Medical Bot is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
+The Medical Bot is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
 This README will guide you through the setup and usage of the Llama2 Medical Bot.

 ## Table of Contents